jharig23/twilio-test/README.md

     Error: undefined method `ord' for nil:NilClass

 I've verified that the `number_to_phone` method produces a non-nil result.
-I believe the issue is possibly caused by the fact that `number_to_phone` yields an `ActiveSupport::SafeBuffer` instead of a `String`
+I believe the issue is possibly caused by the fact that `number_to_phone` yields an `ActiveSupport::SafeBuffer` instead of a `String`.
+In fact, I've verified that wrapping a `SafeBuffer` around a string also causes the problem.